DHTMLX/docs-kanban/docs/how_to_start.md

 There are two necessary files:

-- the file of Kanban
+- the JS file of Kanban
 - the CSS file of Kanban

 and